 Sign and Initial

 Obviously, the parties must agree to the final version of the proposed amendment, sign the agreed upon amendment to formally put it into effect, disseminate the finalized document to all parties, and append it to the actual contract.
+For all of these, contract lifecycle management software will be instrumental.
 As previously mentioned, this is essentially identical to the formalization of the contract itself, and must be repeated for amendments to ensure proper execution.